MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 S1# show flash
 ```

-Note: If there is a vlan.dat file located in flash, then the VLAN database does not contain its default settings.
+Note: If there is a vlan.dat file located in flash, then the VLAN [[database]] does not contain its default settings.

-### Step 2: Delete the VLAN database.
+### Step 2: Delete the VLAN [[database]].

 a.
-Issue the delete vlan.dat command to delete the vlan.dat file from flash and reset the VLAN database back to its default settings.
+Issue the delete vlan.dat command to delete the vlan.dat file from flash and reset the VLAN [[database]] back to its default settings.
 You will be prompted twice to confirm that you want to delete the vlan.dat file.
 Press Enter both times.

 ```
 S1# delete vlan.dat